andrew-hesse/access-assignment-query/README.md

-# AWS SSO Admin Access Query Tool
+# AWS SSO Access Assignment List Builder

 ![AWS SSO Query Tool in Action](screenshot.png)

-A TypeScript script to query AWS Organizations and IAM Identity Center (AWS SSO) to identify all users and their permission set assignments across your entire organization.
+A TypeScript tool that generates a comprehensive access assignment report for your entire AWS Organization.
+It queries IAM Identity Center (AWS SSO) and produces a detailed CSV listing every user's permission set assignments across all accounts.

 ## What This Does

-If you've ever wondered "who has access to what in our AWS organization?", this script answers that question.
+This tool builds a complete access inventory for your AWS Organization.
 It:

-- Lists all AWS accounts in your organization
+- Enumerates all AWS accounts in your organization
-- Finds all SSO permission sets (roles)
+- Discovers all SSO permission sets configured in IAM Identity Center
-- Maps which users have which permission sets in which accounts
+- Maps every user-to-permission-set assignment across all accounts
-- Expands group memberships to show individual users
+- Expands group memberships to show individual user access
-- Outputs everything in CSV format for easy filtering
+- Generates a CSV file with the complete access assignment matrix

 ## Features